Republic Day: 29 October in Turkey

 On 29 October 1923, the Turkish constitution was amended and Turkey became a republic.
 This formally declared the dissolution of the Ottoman Empire.
 Republic Day (Turkish: Cumhuriyet Bayramı) is celebrated throughout Turkey and Northern Cyprus every year.
 Commemorative events usually begin in the afternoon on the previous day.
 In observance of the holiday, government offices and schools close for a day.
-Also, there are fireworks shows in all cities of Turkey.That day everyone commemorates Mustafa Kemal Atatürk.
+Also, there are fireworks shows in all cities of Turkey.
+That day everyone commemorates Mustafa Kemal Atatürk.

 November

 11 November in the Maldives

 On 11 November 1968, Maldives the then existing monarchy was abolished and replaced by a republic.

-15 November in Brazil
+15 November in Brazil and Northern Cyprus

 On 15 November 1889, in the city of Rio de Janeiro (the Brazilian capital at that time), a military coup led by Field Marshal Deodoro da Fonseca overthrew Emperor Pedro II and declared Brazil a republic.

-29 November in former Yugoslavia (1945–1990)
+30 November in Barbados

-On 29 November 1943 the Anti-Fascist Council of National Liberation of Yugoslavia (AVNOJ) established the foundations of post-war Yugoslavia as a socialist republic, which was officially proclaimed on the same date in 1945.
-Republic Day (local name: Dan Republike or Дан Републике) marked the occasion two consecutive days, 29 and 30 November, and was likely the most important holiday (the other two-day holidays were New Year and May Day).

-In elementary schools first graders were inducted into the Union of Pioneers on or around Republic Day.
-Employees merged the holiday with weekends and extra days off to form 3-, 4- or even 5-day weekends.
-Urban dwellers took the occasion to visit their relatives in the country, who marked the event with pig slaughter and the ensuing feast.

-In 1980s, as central and Communist Party authority eroded, dissenters targeted Republic Day celebrations for criticism.
-In 1987 Bosnian garage rock band Zabranjeno pušenje published a song entitled Dan Republike, in which they criticized the state of the economy and protested the general indifference to the ideals behind the holiday.
-The band had to change some of the lyrics before being allowed to air the song.

-In 1989, Slovenia and Croatia were the first federal republics to cease observing the holiday.
-Other seceded republics followed suit as Yugoslavia dissolved.
-Federal Republic of Yugoslavia kept the holiday until 2002.

-The date "29.XI.1943" featured prominently on the Yugoslav coat of arms.
+This day is celebrated as both Independence Day and Republic Day, as on 30 November 2021, Barbados was declared as a Republic within the Commonwealth.
+Dame Sandra Mason, the last Governor-General of Barbados was installed as the first President of Barbados.